Csson/p5-Redis-Sweeten/README.md

 # SYNOPSIS

-    use Redis::Sweeten;
+    use Redis::Fast::Sweeten;

 # DESCRIPTION

-Redis::Sweeten is ...
+Redis::Fast::Sweeten is ...

 # SEE ALSO